Guide To Avalanche Awareness When Hiking The Rockies

 - Every person in your party should carry, know how to use these tools and should have taken an avalanche safety course.

-Sherbrooke Lake, in Yoho National Park, is a prime example of a trail that has serious avalanche terrain, yet there is no avalanche signage to indicating that at the start of the trailhead.
+Sherbrooke Lake, in Yoho National Park, is a prime example of a trail that has serious avalanche terrain, yet there is no avalanche signage to indicate that at the start of the trailhead.

 - Under certain conditions, trails in Simple Class 1 terrain can experience an avalanche.